Telegraph, Texas

-Telegraph is a ghost town on State Highway 377, 13 miles (20 km) southwest of Junction, in Kimble County, Texas, United States.
+Telegraph is a ghost town in Kimble County, Texas, United States, that is located along on U.S. Route 377, 13 mi southwest of Junction.

 History

 Biographer Robert A. Caro notes, "the town had no telegraph; it had been given its name because telegraph poles had been cut from trees near there during the 1850s."

 Ruth Holmes was appointed the first postmaster, when Telegraph was assigned a post office on February 17, 1900.